Last Updated on 11 October 2024 by Cycloscope

 Visitors pay a park entrance fee of R210 per person per day (children 50%).
 Persons with a South African ID get a discounted rate.

-Anatomy of a Safari in Hluhluwe – iMfolozi Game Reserve
+Anatomy of a Safari in Hluhluwe – iMfolozi Game ReserveÂ

 All companies running safari trips in iMfolozi use very similar vehicles, those are 10-sits open deck 4×4, which are supposed to be tall enough to keep you safe.

 In order to get to the park at dawn, if you are based in St. Lucia, you’ll be picked up at 5 am from your hotel and after an hour, at dawn, you will arrive at the gate of the national park.
-The drive from Durban instead takes about 3h, so be prepared to get very sleepy by the middle of the day.
+The drive from Durban instead takes about 3 hours, so be prepared to get very sleepy by the middle of the day.
 It’s also unlikely that you’ll make it in time for dawn.

 The best option if you don’t want to get up too early is to sleep the night before in the town of Hluhluwe, which is just minutes away from the park gate.

 We resumed the drive after about half an hour and went deep into the park.
-In the next few hours we saw a bit of everything: many beautiful giraffes very close to the road, plenty of warthogs, a huge specimen of male kudu which impressed even our very experienced driver, an elephant in mast walking beside us, a huge herd of elephants from far, a white rhino couple, zebras, vultures, eagles and even a huge male lion from far.
+In the next few hours, we saw a bit of everything: many beautiful giraffes very close to the road, plenty of warthogs, a huge specimen of male kudu that impressed even our very experienced driver, an elephant in mast walking beside us, a huge herd of elephants from far, a white rhino couple, zebras, vultures, eagles and even a huge male lion from far.

 It’s, of course, a good idea to bring good binoculars, although the driver usually has a spare pair for you to borrow.